Three Sticklebrick robots inspecting a translucent blue cross-section model of an operation across four floors — calm, forensic, the work in progress.

 The bricks already in the wall.

 Live work, not a portfolio reel.
 Every Sticklebrick engagement is a single AI brick added to an operation that was already running.
-Below is the work that’s shipped — an investment-club portfolio monitor agent, running hourly through the trading day and producing a long-form monthly review with Bull, Balanced and Bear stance recommendations across a 26-name watchlist.
+Below is the work that’s shipped — a UIC investment-club portfolio monitor, FleetGenie reading the vehicle straight from the manufacturer for Bluepoppy, and FieldGenie running the field engineer’s whole day for a large South West FM operator.

-More case studies land as engagements ship · First one below
+Three case studies below · more land as engagements ship

 — 02 Case study · 01